EvanFranco/Flutter-Weather/README.md

 Ex.
 'USC00069388" gives us the data for please give it a try!

-Note this is unfinsihed and still needs graph and metric/imperial implemtation :)!
+Note this is unfinsihed and still needs graph implemtation!

-Also note this is the main programing in good progaming it would not be this packed with data.
+Also note this is the all in the main file good progaming it would not be this packed with data.